 Installation

-The latest release can be directly installed from PyPI using:
+The latest release version can be installed from PyPI using:

 pip install colorspace